Dan Farrow with Quincy Jones

-Based in Los Angeles, California, Dan is originally from Zurich, Switzerland, where he was playing Hammond B3 and other organs since the age of 3.
+Based in Los Angeles, California, Dan is originally from Zurich, Switzerland, where he started out playing Hammond B3 organ at the age of 3, his first love and the keyboard he's been playing the longest.
 He first arrived on the world stage in the mid-eighties, playing the legendary Montreux Jazz Festival.
 That's where he also got to play with David Sanborn, George Benson, Al Jarreau, Dennis Chambers and many other top session cats, even though the first time he played there Dan was still a teenager.
 This exposure soon led to recognition among the international music community, especially in America.

 After being invited to San Francisco, New York and Los Angeles - and even more so when he moved to L.A. for good in the early 90s - word of Dan's funky high-energy keyboard work spread quickly.
-His career really took off when he got called on by legendary mega music producer Richard Perry (Rod Stewart, The Temptations, Tina Turner, Diana Ross) decades ago to record with Michael Jackson's band which included Greg Phillinganes, Paul Jackson Jr., Steve Lukather, Marva King and others, Toto with Jeff Porcaro, David Paich and Lee Sklar as well as with Eric Clapton, Billy Preston, Brenda Russell, Phil Perry, Mavis Staples, Steve Gadd, Vinnie Colaiuta, Abe Laboriel, Tata Vega, Maxayn Lewis, Oren Waters, Rose Stone, June Pointer, Chuckii Booker and others, doing Ray Charles's Grammy Award-winning CD "My World" on Warner Brothers Records.
+His career took off early in the US when he got called on by legendary mega music producer Richard Perry (Rod Stewart, The Temptations, Tina Turner, Diana Ross) decades ago to record with Michael Jackson's band which included Greg Phillinganes, Paul Jackson Jr., Steve Lukather, Marva King and others, Toto with Jeff Porcaro, David Paich and Lee Sklar as well as with Eric Clapton, Billy Preston, Brenda Russell, Phil Perry, Mavis Staples, Steve Gadd, Vinnie Colaiuta, Abe Laboriel, Tata Vega, Maxayn Lewis, Oren Waters, Rose Stone, June Pointer, Chuckii Booker and others, doing Ray Charles's Grammy Award-winning CD "My World" on Warner Brothers Records.
 Ray's album went triple-platinum, selling more then 3 million copies.
 Since then things just went through the roof and to this day Dan has been recording and touring with many Grammy Award-winning and Gold-and Platinum-selling recording artists around the world.
-He worked in and played sold out concerts in Los Angeles, New York, Las Vegas, Tokyo, London, Paris, Berlin, Hamburg, Stockholm, Zurich and many other places in America, Europe, Asia and Africa.
+He worked in and played sold out concerts in Los Angeles, New York, Las Vegas, Tokyo, London, Paris, Berlin, Hamburg, Stockholm, Zurich, Johannesburg and many other places in America, Europe, Asia and Africa.